UMD’s 2nd Annual Flute Choir Festival

-The Minnesota Flute Camp at UMD is a two-day flute event featuring repertoire masterclasses, techniques clinics, daily warm-ups, and flute ensemble.
+The Minnesota Flute Camp at UMD is a one-day flute event featuring repertoire masterclasses, techniques clinics, daily warm-ups, and flute ensemble.
 Flutists will participate as performers, chamber musicians, and by contributing audience feedback.
-The camp is open to university flutists, high school flutists, teachers, and amateurs.
-An evening recital in UMD’s Weber Hall featuring performances of members of the class will conclude the event on Saturday, June 2.
-This concert will be recorded for participants.
+The camp is open to all junior and senior high students of all experience levels.
+An afternoon concert in UMD’s Weber Hall completes the day.

 UMD hosting faculty